Skip to main content

 Thomas Guerber

-Thomas Guerber is the Director of DCAF - the Geneva Center for Security Sector Governance.
+Thomas Guerber was DCAF's Director from 2016 to 2022.
 From 2010 to 2013, he was the Deputy Permanent Representative of Switzerland to the United Nations in New York.
 In Switzerland, he held various positions in the Human Security Division of the Federal Department of Foreign Affairs, including that of Chief of the Peace Policy and Human Security Section.
 He has been Director of DCAF since 2016.